SSonnyboy/FVA-AT/README.md

 Feature Vulnerability-Aware Adversarial Training (ICME'26)

+🎉 Our work has been accepted for ICME 2026 (Oral)!

 ### Baseline

 The baseline folder contains the comparison trial baseline implementation conducted in the experiment.